Jamaica's Coffee - Here's The Secret To It's Rich Flavour?

-It's taste is tied to the geographic and climatic conditions found only in a small part of Jamaica.
+Its taste is tied to the geographic and climatic conditions found only in a small part of Jamaica.
 Yes, less than 30,000 acres of land is devoted to coffee production, but only 9,000 acres between Kingston and Port Antonio are within the boundaries of the Blue Mountains.
-And the superior beans are produced at highest elevations of over 2000 ft!
+And the superior beans are produced at the highest elevations of over 2000 ft!

-Coffee is certainly one of the islands delights, even though it is not native to Jamaica.
+Coffee is certainly one of the island's delights, even though it is not native to Jamaica.
 It actually originated in Yemen and Europeans took it across the World.

 It is said that Louis XV of France sent three plants to Martinique in 1723.
-But unfortunately two plants died on the journey and the one remaining plant ended up in Jamaica.
+But unfortunately, two plants died on the journey and the one remaining plant ended up in Jamaica.

-Coffee quickly spread throughout the islands after it started growing in Jamaica, but the coffee with the best flavor is still the Jamaican Blue Mountain Coffee.
+Coffee quickly spread throughout the islands after it started growing in Jamaica, but the coffee with the best flavor is still Jamaican Blue Mountain Coffee.

-In order to get the heavenlty taste though, Jamaican growers allow the seeds to germinate for one to two years.
+In order to get the heavenly taste though, Jamaican growers allow the seeds to germinate for one to two years.
 They then cut off one of the two root systems before it is planted.

 Harvesting is a lot of work, and this is done when the beans or cherries are ripe.
-They are hand picked, one at a time before they are processed.
+They are hand-picked, one at a time before they are processed.

 There are 4 estates where processing is done.
-Wallenford (owned by the Government), Mavis Bank, Silver Hill and Moy Hall.
+Wallenford (owned by the Government), Mavis Bank, Silver Hill, and Moy Hall.